curyPD/recipe-app/README.md

 # Recipe App

-A web app for searching recipes online
+Search for thousands of recipes with cookit.
+Have fun cooking